-The following are the only allowable disregards and deductions for the Food Stamp Program.
+The following are the only allowable disregards and deductions for the SNAP Program.
 They apply to the income of the AG members and any individual sanctioned/penalized due to enumeration, IPV, failure to comply with a work requirement or disqualified by law.
-See item D,8.
+See Deeming below.